BaranziniLab/VANE/README.md

 # Quick Start

-### Complete Pipeline processing of subset of autoimmune related variants
+### Complete example of creating cellular-level network for a subset of autoimmune-related tagging variants